ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 * building your project and turning it into a distribution package that can be uploaded to PyPI,
 * uploading it to TestPyPI,
 * testing your distribution by created a new virtual environment and installing your project from TestPyPI.

+A full transcript (where only some of the output is condensed) of this process is available at: [docs/Transcript_of_installation_and_testing.txt)](https://github.com/jimratliff/python-demo-package-sample-data-with-code/blob/main/docs/Transcript_of_installation_and_testing.txt).

 ## Create a virtual environment
 From here on, I’m assuming that you’re using a virtual environment.
 I use [venv](https://docs.python.org/3/library/venv.html), noting that, per the Python Packaging User Guide